code31415926535/Doom2k19/Readme.md

 ## TODO

-- Render multiple sectors
+- Render floor and ceiling
+- Add menu and map editor
+- Add dumb for easier debugging
+- Add textures and other effects
 - Clean up rendering and movement to make things feel smoother
-- Add textures and other effects